hbk-world/LAN-XI-Open-API-Examples/README.md

 The code in LAN-XI-Open-API-Examples/RestStreaming/CS/ has been tested in 2019.
 The code in other directories has not been tested with the latest firmware.

+You will need a "Open API" licens stored inside the LAN-XI module, before you can use the examples.